shuai2955/Palworld_save_migration/README.md

 Palworld Save Migration
-This code can achieve arbitrary direction migration of Palworld save files (from a Linux server to another Linux server).
+This code can achieve  direction migration of Palworld save files (from a Linux server to another Linux server).

 Please be sure to back up your save files before migrating!!!
 Follow these steps (taking migration between Linux servers as an example):